awsdocs/aws-transfer-user-guide/doc_source/confused-deputy.md

 }
 ```

-## AWS Transfer Family Logging role cross\-service confused deputy prevention<a name="logging-role-cross-service"></a>
+## AWS Transfer Family logging and invocation role cross\-service confused deputy prevention<a name="logging-role-cross-service"></a>

+**Note**
+The following examples can be used in both logging and invocation roles\.

-The following example logging policy allows any server in the account to assume the role\.
+The following example logging/invocation policy allows any server in the account to assume the role\.

 ```
 {